How Do Personal Interactions Benefit Memory Care Residents?

 Personal Interactions Can Be Fun, Too

 Once a memory care resident starts participating in more personal interactions, they may become more open to socializing with others and show improvements elsewhere; many show improved self-care skills.
-The keys are to understand their conditions and feelings, to show respect, and to have patience.

 Deciding on the right memory care community is one of the most important decisions you’ll ever need to make.
 Contact The Philomena in Kyle, Texas, to learn all about our uniquely Austin assisted living care and memory services.